ariel-lima/ariel-lima/README.md

 ### My name is <a href="https://ariel-lima.github.io/profile/">Ariel</a>  👋
-Just finished Le Wagon's WebDev bootcamp :train: ready to get new challenges :simple_smile:
+Just finished Le Wagon's WebDev bootcamp :train: ready to get new challenges 😃

-- 🔭 I’m currently working on <a href="https://www.scanher.co.uk/">scanHer</a>, an website for women get appointments and scans quicker than the NHS system
+- 🔭 I’m currently working on <a href="https://www.scanher.co.uk/">scanHer</a>, a website for women to get appointments and scans quicker than with the NHS system
 - 🌱 I’m currently learning React, Node.js and French

 - 📫 How to reach me: <a href="https://www.linkedin.com/in/ariello/">Linkedin</a> ‧ <a href="https://www.behance.net/ariellimadesign">Behance</a>
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Even though being from Brazil, i can quite handle the cold, actually enjoy it
+- ⚡ Fun fact: Even though I'm from Brazil, I can handle the cold.
+I actually enjoy it!

 <!--
 **ariel-lima/ariel-lima** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.